 Parkinsons’s disease is a progressive condition and early advice by a neuro-physiotherapist can ensure that you are equipped to manage any changes to your balance, walking and ease of movement.
 There is a growing body of evidence that early, targeted exercise is extremely beneficial.
 Neuro-physiotherapy can support you to remain as active as possible, for as long as possible, and it’s never too late to start supported exercise!
 Symptoms of postural changes, rigidity, freezing of gait and tremor can also be addressed, whilst at the same time an experienced neuro-physiotherapist will be alert to any changes to your risk of falling.

-I regularly attend lectures and training webinars, and have also attended PD Warrior training.
+I regularly attend lectures and training webinars, and have also attended PD Warrior training, both Level 1 and Level 2, as well as NeuroFit.